-Verbal Behavior, (VB) is a communication theory that proposes that language, like any other observable action, is a learned behavior that can be acquired, developed, and sustained through the application of behavioral strategies (i.e. prompting, reinforcing, planned ignoring, etc.).
+Verbal Behavior is a communication theory that proposes that language, like any other observable action, is a learned behavior that can be acquired, developed, and sustained through the application of behavioral strategies, (prompting, reinforcing, planned ignoring, etc.).

-Supporting language and communication development with VB strategies differs from other traditional theories of language, but shares the common goal of promoting more effective, appropriate, and consistent communication proficiency in children who have inherent difficulties in acquiring these skills.
+Supporting language and communication development with verbal behavior strategies differs from other traditional theories of language, but shares the common goal of promoting more effective, appropriate, and consistent communication proficiency in children who have inherent difficulties in acquiring these skills.

-Verbal Behavior can be difficult to understand and the terminology and language surrounding the theory further complicate its use.
-However, VB is an important tool for analyzing and supporting language development for children with autism for whom language acquisition is almost universally delayed.
-It is most important that parents, teachers, and other potential instructors become familiar with the fundamental idea of Verbal Behavior—that VB reflects a social interaction between a speaker and a listener and that language is modified by the speaker’s access to Reinforcement and the “environment” initiated by the listener.
+Verbal Behavior can be difficult to understand and the terminology and language surrounding the theory further complicate its use, however, verbal behavior is an important tool for analyzing and supporting language development for children with autism for whom language acquisition is almost universally delayed.
+It is important that parents, teachers, and other potential instructors become familiar with the fundamental idea of verbal behavior—that it reflects a social interaction between a speaker and a listener and that language is modified by the speaker’s access to reinforcement and the “environment” initiated by the listener.

 BF Skinner and the Theory of Verbal Behavior